 Physical seal stamp Electronic seal

-Wet-ink signature Electronic signature
+"Wet"-ink signature Electronic signature

 Below are the steps on how to perform a remote notarization:

-3. Once the remote Notary verifies the signer's identity, they complete the notarization with the attachment of an electronic Notary seal and a digital certificate.
+3. Once the remote online Notary verifies the signer's identity, they complete the notarization with the attachment of an electronic Notary seal and a digital certificate.

 US map displaying which states allow remote online notarization, where RON is allowed in the future, and where RON is prohibited

-Benefits of Being a Remote Online Notary
+Benefits of being a remote online Notary

 Making money, working from home and always being in demand are three of the top reasons why you should become a remote online Notary.
 Learn more about the benefits of online Notary work.

-Remote Notary Income
+Remote online Notary income

 Most states set $25 as the maximum fee Notaries may charge for remote notarizations.
 Find more information on our Notary Fees By State page.

-Becoming a Remote Online Notary
+Becoming a remote online Notary

 Become a Remote Online Notary